 This marks the 21st year of the Coffeeweb, which started out as a "make a home page introducing yourself" post-graduate class assignment in the spring of 1993.
 I later posted those four pages to America Online™ so people could find out a bit more about me and my life.

 Since those early days, this site has grown and matured - like my kids.
 This is version 5.0.
-More than people have viewed this content since Feburary 1995, when this counter was started.
+More than people (HTML Counter) have viewed this content since Feburary 1995, when a counter was started.

 You will find here most of the same content which was on the previous sites; much of it has been updated, spell-checked (*smiling*) and with fresher graphics.